Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 25 Salesforce Formula Functions Every Admin Should Master (2026)

-If you've stared at the formula editor wondering which function to reach for — this is the catalog.
+If you have stared at the formula editor wondering which function to reach for, this is the catalog.
 Twenty-five functions, what each does, and a real-world example.
 Keep this open in a tab; come back when you forget syntax.
+The list is opinionated.
+These twenty-five cover roughly 90 percent of what production-quality Salesforce orgs need, and the rest is either trivial (math operators, simple string concatenation) or specialized enough to warrant the full Salesforce reference.

 How to read this list